The PortablE language & compiler

 13. AmigaE features that are missing

-And there are probably other changes I have forgotten, or maybe didn't even realise!
-Please report anything that I missed.
+And there may be other changes I have forgotten, or maybe didn't even realise!
+Please report anything that you think I may have missed.

 Go back to CONTENTS